 Turn your home into a nature-filled paradise for your cat with specially designed videos.
 These videos provide up-close views of a variety of outdoor creatures such as birds, squirrels, and fish.
 Your feline friend will be captivated by the action-packed scenes from the comfort and safety of your home.

-After several periods of watching, it’s possible that your cat will become familiar with the movements of the wildlife on-screen and start to pursue and hunt these televised creatures.
+After several periods of watching, your cat may become familiar with the movements of the wildlife on-screen and start to pursue and hunt these televised creatures.

 8. Set Up an Outdoor Bird Feeder